[ dissidents Home ] [ Runner's Goodies ]

 After much research and noodling around, I believe that I have come up with a very inexpensive and easy to make "home brew" sports drink.
 It is based on a recipe that I found on www.anaerobic.net.
 One of the nice parts is that you get to "tweak" it to your own taste.

 I'd rather not have jugs of sports drink hogging up my refrigerator so I make this on an as-needed basis for a standard 20 ounce sports bottle.
 To the bottle, add 3 level tablespoons of table sugar and 1/8 teaspoon of salt (about 2 healthy pinches).
 This is the base, and will produce a 6 percent carbohydrate solution with about 100 milligrams of sodium per serving (very similar to Gatorade).
 To this, add your flavoring.
 This is where you get to be creative.
 Here are a couple of the things that I have tried: 1/3 packet of unsweetened Kool-Aid, Wyler's, or similar drink powder, or a couple of healthy squeezes of lemon juice (I'm lazy so I use Real Lemon in the squeeze bottle).
 For the truly crazed, try my special concoction.
 I call it "JimAde" (pretty inventive, huh?).
 The flavoring consists of one tablespoon of cocoa powder with a dash of vanilla extract.
 Cocoa powder adds a few more grams of carbs and negligible amounts of fat and protein, so you'll get closer to a 7 percent solution, about halfway between Gatorade and Powerade.
 Cocoa powder also adds about 10 milligrams of caffeine for the whole bottle, or about 1/10 of what you'd get in one cup of coffee.
 Once you've dumped in all of the dry ingredients, fill the bottle halfway with water and shake it up to mix it all together (particularly important if you go the cocoa route).
 Top off the bottle with water and you're ready to go.
+The cocoa version really needs to be cold to be palatable (at least for me).

 I think that you'll find this to be as effective as any sports drink, far less expensive, and certainly more personalized.
 If you like it or wish to share your favorite flavoring variation, please feel free to drop me an e-mail.
 Happy swilling!